jharner/rspark/README.md

 ## RSpark Development Repository

 This repo is used to build docker images for R/RStudio, Postgres, Hadoop, Hive, and Spark.
+Building the images and deploying the images as Docker containers can be done in several ways as described below.

 ### Versions info